 - Sleep study

-These are ordered for many reasons other than bariatric surgery and may be covered as a result.
+Since is possible or likely that the above was ordered for a reason other than weight loss surgery, the costs can be covered by insurance.
 If your doctor submits one of these claims using a weight loss surgery CPT code (Current Procedural Terminology Code), your insurance is unlikely to cover it.
-But if your doctor uses a general CPT code, it probably will be covered.
+But if your doctor uses a general CPT code, it likely will be covered.

 The U.S. Insurance Approval Process

-- Your body mass index (BMI) requirements are confirmed by your physician:
+- You meet the body mass index (BMI) requirements and that fact is documented by your doctor:

-- BMI over 35 with one or more of the following:
+- BMI above 35 with one or more of:

 - Clinically significant obstructive sleep apnea